 What to Look for in a Camping Pillow

 Down camping pillows are good for car camping when weight doesn’t matter, and the pillow won’t get wet.
-However, remember that you’ll pay a premium for the comfort real down provides.
+However, remember that you’ll pay a premium for the comfort that real down provides.

 Combination pillows combine memory foam cushioning with an inflatable air core.
 These are a good compromise between comfort and weight.
 Many combination camping pillows use foam to provide head support and an air core to make the pillow lightweight enough to take on the trail.

-Let’s face it – weight doesn’t matter if your camping pillow isn’t comfortable.
+Let’s face it: weight doesn’t matter if your camping pillow isn’t comfortable.
 To evaluate comfort, you’ll want to look at both the external casing and interior materials.
 A brushed polyester exterior, for example, will feel extra soft against your head.
 Style, as mentioned above, also makes a big difference in comfort.
-Try different types of pillows such as inflatable, combination, or down to see which fits your needs best.
+Try different types of pillows, such as inflatable, combination, or down to see which fits your needs best.

 On backpacking trips, every ounce counts.
-Fluffier foam pillows can feel great at night but not so nice during the day if they weigh you down.
+Fluffier foam pillows can feel great at night, but not so nice during the day if they weigh you down.
 Inflatable pillows are usually a better option for backpackers.
 A good rule of thumb is to make sure the backpacking pillow weighs under a pound, but extra lightweight ones weigh as little as one or two ounces.

 Packing down to the size you need is important for backpackers, though not as crucial for car campers.
 A small inflatable pillow leaves more room in the pack for extra layers, more food, or spare batteries.
 Inflatable pillows usually pack down to the size of a small apple, whereas small foam pillows usually pack down to the size of a 1-litre water bottle.
 Remember, you can always strap a bigger pillow to the outside of your pack if you’re out of space.